bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-gitlab.md

    ![](/img/you-re-almost-there.jpg)

    Please note that you must provide a **strong password** which fulfills these requirements:
-   * it should have at least 12 characters
+   * It should have at least 12 characters.
-   * at least one upper case character
+   * At least one upper case character.
-   * at least one lower case character
+   * At least one lower case character.
-   * at least one number
+   * At least one number.
-   * can not contain the same character more than 3 times in a row (aaa)
+   * Can not contain the same character more than 3 times in a row (aaa).
-   * cannot be alphabetical order or reverse order (abcd, dcba)
+   * Cannot be alphabetical order or reverse order (abcd, dcba).
-   * cannot be numerical order or reverse order (1234, 4321)
+   * Cannot be numerical order or reverse order (1234, 4321).
 2. On the `Help us help you` page add your first name, last name, your company name and a few more details if you wish.
 You can also add those later.

 After that, you are ready to roll.
 Add your first app on your Dashboard!